Rhode Island Uber And Lyft Accident Lawyer

 Drowsy drivers have slower reaction times and reduced awareness.
 They are three times as likely as other drivers to be in a car accident.

-Liability in a ride-hailing accident depends on the cause of the accident.
+Liability in rideshare accidents depends on the cause of the accident.
 The following parties may be liable:

 - The driver